JodaOrg/joda-convert/README.md

 ```

 As shown, the two methods may have any name.
 They must simply fulfil the required method signatures for conversion.
-The <code>FromString</code> annotation may also be applied to a constructor.
+The `FromString` annotation may also be applied to a constructor.

 When Joda-Convert is asked to convert between an object and a String, if there is no registered converter
 then the annotations are checked.
 If they are found, then the methods are called by reflection.